- ASHLEY BARTLETT

 This series addresses new and/or developing research, technology, therapy, and practice guidelines in various areas of cardiovascular medicine.
 Sessions aim to address developments in treating cardiovascular related diseases well as practice issues identified in QA conferences.

-Cardiovascular Medicine Faculty (MD, DO), Fellows, Residents Physician Assistants, Nurse Practitioners, Nurses (RN, APRN, LPN), Lab Personnel.
+Cardiovascular Medicine Faculty (MD, DO), Physicians, Fellows, Residents, Physician Assistants, Nurse Practitioners, Nurses (RN, APRN, LPN), Lab Personnel, Students.
 Some sessions will be relevant to Internal Medicine, Cardiothoracic Surgery and Pediatric Cardiology.

 |In support of improving patient care, the University of Wisconsin–Madison ICEP is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.|